visgl/luma.gl/docs/api-reference/engine/render-loop.md

 - `onRender` will be called for each animation frame regardless of whether this flag is set, and the redraw reason is automatically cleared.
 - If called multiple times, the `reason` provided in the first call will be remembered.
-- `RenderLoop` automatically sets this flag if the WebGL context's drawing buffer size changes.
+- `AnimationLoopTemplate` automatically sets this flag if the WebGL context's drawing buffer size changes.

-### setProps(props : Object) : RenderLoop
+### setProps(props : Object) : AnimationLoopTemplate

 `animationLoop.setProps({...props})`